amazon-connect/amazon-connect-streams/Documentation-DR.md

 1. `activeRegion`: the string name of the AWS region for the newly-active CCP instance
 2. `activeCcpUrl`: the value of the ccpUrl parameter for the newly-active instance, as originally provided in the initCCP() parameters
-3. `connect`: the Streams API object for the newly-active region’s CCP.

 Returns a function that can be called if you wish to deregister the trigger.